Perfect tree-cutting: When and how?

 To ensure that tree cutting also succeeds next time, you should ideally service the tree maintenance tools immediately.

-Cleaning the cutting blade with a brush is sufficient for maintaining the tree lopper.
+Cleaning the cutting blade with a brush is sufficient for maintaining the tree lopper or the pruning saw.
 The quality of the cutting blades is preserved if these are rubbed or sprayed after each use with thin machine oil or spray oil.
 This ensures the necessary lubrication and protection against rust.
 It should also be regularly checked that the screws and nuts of the tree lopper are seated firmly.
 Disinfecting the garden tools used after tree cutting is also recommended in order to prevent certain wood diseases being transmitted.

 Maintaining the chain saw includes cleaning the chain after every use.
 Resin and impurities are removed with a special cleaner.
 The device can be cleaned when dry with a hard brush, but it is essential to remove the battery beforehand.
 The oil level and correct lubrication must also be checked.
 You should always refill with sufficient chain oil in order to extend the lifetime of the chain and device.
 If there is enough special chain oil in the tank, you should still monitor the dispensing of the lubricant.
 Either look for oil drops in a one-minute dry run with the blade pointing down over a light background, or carefully lift the chain after a dry run (Caution: Risk of injury) and test the guide rail on a thin oil film.